 Number plates –

 The number plate was either brass or cast iron depending on the class of locomotive.
 On brass plates the numbers and rim were not painted.
-On cast iron plates the numbers and rim were picked out in Yellow.
+On cast iron plates the numbers and rim were picked out in pale Yellow.
 The back ground to the numbers was Black while outside the rim the plate was painted Green.
 In Livery Style A the background was lined in Style 3.

 A list of which were brass or cast iron can be found on the links page.